nanograv/11yr_stochastic_analysis/README.md

 For the paper most of the analyses were conducted using [PAL2][5] and [NX01][6].
 These packages have since been superceded by [enterprise][7], which is used here.

+The `bayesephem` directory contains a Jupyter notebook that reproduces all computations necessary to set up the BayesEphem model of solar-system-ephemeris uncertainties, which is used to make this analysis robust to ephemeris errors.
+BayesEphem is discussed in the NANOGrav paper "Ephemeris uncertainties vs. pulsar timing arrays".

 There are two ways perform the analysis: using [Docker][8] and using a local installation of software.

 ## using Docker